 Several firms are already working diligently to assimilate blockchain in finance so that it can aid banks and other financial institutions in verifying identities in a quick and reliable manner.

 You now have a solid idea of the many applications of blockchain in the finance industry.
 It all depends on how successfully you can integrate it into your current marketing initiatives.
-Depending on your organization, you may require a complete overhaul or simply a few minor changes to your marketing strategy.
+Depending on your organisation, you may require a complete overhaul or simply a few minor changes to your marketing strategy.